 Also, a web server might try to correlate the two connections by increasing or decreasing speed on one of your TOR or non-TOR connection to see whether the speed fluctuates on the other one and consequently trace your real IP address.

-For the purpose of being anonymous on the internet, TOR is a great option, even if the federal agencies criticize it for acting as a shed for unlawful activities.
+TOR is a great option to be anonymous on the internet, even if the federal agencies criticize it for acting as a shed for unlawful activities.
 Let me assure you; it wasn’t created for that purpose.
-You only need to take some precautions, so you don’t bust yourself on the network.
+You only need to take some precautions so you don’t bust yourself on the network.

 Being anonymous is the need sometimes.
-Maybe because you just want to be a Pseudonymous for a while, or you are an activist who wants to spread some information, or you’re being followed on the internet.
+Maybe, because you just want to be Pseudonymous for a while, or you are an activist who wants to spread some information, or someone’s following you on the internet.
 TOR is there for you, you only have to learn how to use it efficiently, and you’ll start loving the digital world.

 Write your views in the comments section below.